nkrim/spongemock/README.rst

 spongemock
 ##########
-Mock some text like spongebob would. mOCk SoMe TexT lIKe SpONGebOb wOuLd.
+Me: Mock some text like spongebob would.
+You: mOCk SoMe TexT lIKe SpONGebOb wOuLd.

 .. image:: http://pixel.nymag.com/imgs/daily/vulture/2017/05/16/16-spongebob-explainer.w710.h473.2x.jpg
+   :scale: 50 %
    :alt: spongemock
-   :align: center

 How To Use
 ==========